The Importance of Reverse Logistics for E-commerce

 The physical goods that are collected need to be tagged, tracked, and stored.
 This is the purpose of the warehousing process.
 A warehouse is typically a large storage space on the outskirts of major towns or cities.
 In addition to storage space, large warehouses have many devices and automated processes to tag and track the stored goods.

 Triage means sorting of goods based on their condition or quality.
 Some of the goods need to be repaired and sent back.
 Others have to be sold off as used / defective goods.
-Still others need to be sold as scrap.
+Still, others need to be sold as scrap.
 For making this decision, reverse logistics includes the important step of triage.

 Repairs are an important process in the reverse logistics supply chain -- either for returning to the repaired goods to the customer or for reselling the returned goods.
-Cost effective repairs can enable the reverse logistics center to actually become a profit center.
+Cost effective repairs can enable the reverse logistics center actually to become a profit center.
 In fact, the business model of several third-party reverse logistics providers depends upon selling refurbished products at high markups.
 Some go so far as to actually provide warranties on the refurbished goods.

 After Sales Support